aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/workflows.rst

 ----------------------------------------------------------

 Imagine having a function that takes as input a string of the name of a chemical element and generates the corresponding bulk structure as a ``StructureData`` object.
-The function might look like something like the following snippet:
+The function might look like the following snippet:

 .. include:: include/snippets/workflows_create_diamond_fcc.py
     :code: python